-Subject to availability, all healthcare providers are required to implement the U.S. Centers for Disease Control and Prevention's Strategies to Optimize the Supply of PPE and Equipment, to include, but not limited to:
+Subject to availability, all healthcare providers are required to immediately implement the U.S. Centers for Disease Control and Prevention's Strategies to Optimize the Supply of PPE and Equipment, to include, but not limited to:

-- A. Use face masks beyond the manufacturer-designated shelf-life during patient care activities. - B. Implement limited re-use of face masks.
-The healthcare provider must not touch the outer surfaces of the mask during care, and mask removal and replacement must be done in a careful and deliberate manner.

-C. Prioritize face masks for:

-- i.
-Provision of essential surgeries and procedures; - ii.
-During care activities where splashes and sprays are anticipated; - iii.
-During activities where prolonged face-to-face or close contact with a potentially infectious patient is unavoidable; and - iv.
-Performing aerosol generating procedures, if respirators are no longer available.
+- A. Use facemasks beyond the manufacturer-designated shelf-life during patient care activities. - B. Implement limited re-use of facemasks.
+The healthcare provider must not touch the outer surfaces of the mask during care, and mask removal and replacement must be done in a careful and deliberate manner. - C. Prioritize facemasks for: - I. Provision of essential surgeries and procedures; - II.
+During care activities where splashes and sprays are anticipated; - III.
+During activities where prolonged face-to-face or close contact with a potentially infectious patient is unavoidable; and - IV.
+Performing aerosol generating procedures, if respirators are no longer available. - D. Exclude healthcare providers at higher risk for severe illness from COVID-19 from contact with known or suspected COVID-19 patients.